Employee Referral Program: A Guide to What, Why & How to Build One

 It’s one thing to have an employee tell their friends about an open position, but it’s another thing to have the referral actually follow through and apply for the job.
 You can help employees help their referrals apply by making the referral and recruitment process as simple as possible.

 One way to identify and track which employees referred which candidates is to create a unique trackable link for each individual employee to share.
 If your company utilizes an applicant tracking system, they often have a link builder that tracks jobs shared by individual employees.

 Keep Everyone In The Loop

 Communication is key when it comes to an employee referral program.
-When you’re working with people referred to you by employees, you really owe it to both the employee and the referral to keep them updated on the status of the hire.
+When working with people referred to you by employees, you really owe it to both the employee and the referral to keep them updated on the status of the hire.
 Even if the referral isn’t a match for the role, let your employee know, and show your appreciation for referring someone in their network.

 Referrals are tricky because feelings and relationships can easily be affected.
 Employees aren’t just going to refer anyone in hopes of receiving some kind of referral bonus.
 They are going to refer people they think would be a great match for the role, culture and that they would enjoy working with.
 These individuals are often close friends, so when the referral doesn’t get hired, it’s up to you to ensure the relationship is left intact.

 Similarly, many people assume to have a leg-up by being referred, and while referrals are often top candidates, that doesn’t always mean they will get hired.
 If they’ve been asked/referred by a friend to apply for a job and go through the recruitment process, it can be really disappointing to not get the job.
 After all, they probably didn’t plan on applying for a job until your employee convinced them to, so it can feel like they’ve wasted their time.